Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Fancy guppies are some of the prettiest and brightest fish you can stock in your 20-gallon tank.
 Since they are livebearers you'll shoot for two females for each male.
 With livebearers, the total number of each fish you strive to keep should always be divisible by three.

 These guys are going to be all over your tank.
 No worries, though.
-They’re too small to get into too much trouble, and while they are extremely active they are very peaceful, and most other small community fish make excellent tank mates for guppies.
+They’re too small to get into too much trouble.
+While they are extremely active they are very peaceful, and most other small community fish make excellent tank mates for guppies.

 Otos are cute little shoaling fish, and among the best algae eaters for smaller tanks.
 They look like little plecos, and they stick to the glass and decorations in a similar way.

 But, unlike plecos, they stay small and you can have a group of a dozen or so in a 20-gallon tank.
 However, I’d suggest keeping their numbers down around 6-8 to be sure they all have something to eat.
 Along those lines, you'll want to supplement their diet with algae wafers.

 These are pretty, vibrant fish that should be kept in a school of at least six.
 They’re peaceful community fish, and they’re vibrant orange/red colors look amazing in contrast to their black sides.